How to Get Hired and Teach for VIPKID in 2019

 Step 2: Interview

 This step is either done live or via a recorded video that you create (your choice).
 If you chose the live option it will be on China time (just like your classes) and will follow a traditional interview format and include a short demo class.
+Scroll down for details on what VIPKID looks for when evaluating applicants.

 “Another big pro [for the live online interview] is that you can negotiate your salary.
 Which I’m pretty sure I bumped up my salary after talking to my interviewer.
 She was like, ‘Well you don’t have any sort of certifications [but] I talked to her more in depth [about] the child I helped tutor ESL in and how that changed my life.
 And I really played that up, and she ended up giving me a higher base pay.”